jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 ..
 ```

-ES6 also includes several new data structures, called Collections (see Chapter 5).
+ES6 also includes several new data structures, called collections (see Chapter 5).
 These collections are not only iterables themselves, but they also provide API method(s) to generate an iterator, such as:

 ```js
 var m = new Map();